In the Wake of the General Strike

 labour for the war effort, legalized collective bargaining.

 In 1943, the government "recognized" the The Manitoba Civil Servants’ Association but the relation lacked any formal certification by a labour relations board, no legislative requirement to bargain, no obligation to implement agreements, and no procedures for settling disputes.

 At a convention in 1950, delegates adopted a new name: the Manitoba Government Employees' Association.
 In 1957, MGEA members with Crown Corporations like the Manitoba Liquor Corporation gained the right to bargain with their employer.
 It took those in the Civil Service until 1966 to sign their first agreement with the government.
 But there was still no dues check-off, and members had no right to strike.

 In the 1970s, the MGEA re-structured from top to bottom to deal more effectively with contract negotiations.
 It joined the Canadian Labour Congress and Manitoba Federation of Labour.
 And two Components in two years – Corrections in 1977 and MLCC in 1978 – tested the MGEA’s legal rights and took job action.
 From then on, it was clear that government employees in Manitoba did, and could, go on strike.

 Throughout the next decades, the MGEA grew steadily, expanding to recruit members working in arts and post-secondary institutions, health care facilities, and social service agencies.
 At the fiftieth annual convention in 1992, the organization changed its name to the Manitoba Government Employees’ Union.

-Today, the MGEU is the largest union in Manitoba, representing the interests and concerns over 40,000 Manitobans who work in a variety of sectors.
+Today, the MGEU represents the interests and concerns over 32,000 Manitobans who work in a variety of sectors.
 To reflect this diversity, it’s now known as the Manitoba Government and General Employees' Union.

 Want to know more recent MGEU history?
 Contact us for your free copy of 21st Century Union by Doug Smith.